Department of Psychology

 The Department of Psychology offers an opportunity to study multifaceted issues that illuminate the total human experience.

 Our undergraduate program in psychology individualizes the educational experience, tailoring each student's coursework to their own unique interests, talents and passions.
-Our graduate program in behavior analysis has been verified by the Behavior Analyst Certification Board, making our students eligible to sit for the certification exam and become board-certified behavior analysts.
+Our graduate programs in behavior analysis provide the coursework, research mentorship and supervised clinical work necessary to help students establish a well-rounded behavior analytic repertoire.